Vyral/mark-ramey/_posts/2019-04-22-speaking-to-the-founder-of-the-widowers-support-network.md

 00:05 — Introduction to Herb and the WSN<br>01:11 — Why Herb started the WSN<br>04:06 — What does this network do for people?<br>07:49 — Why being alone with your thoughts can be difficult<br>09:11 — An example of how WSN helped someone<br>12:20 — How to reach out to Herb or get a copy of his book<br>14:50 — Why groups like this are important<br>16:50 — There’s an emotional side to selling property<br>18:00 — A tip from Herb about home equity lines of credit

 I’d like to thank Herb for talking with us today.
-If you’d like to learn more about the Widowers Support Network, visit their website: [**www.widowerssupportnetwork.com.&nbsp;**](http://www.widowerssupportnetwork.com)
+If you’d like to learn more about the Widowers Support Network, visit their website: [**www.widowerssupportnetwork.com.&nbsp;**](https://widowerssupportnetwork.com/){: target="_blank"}

 If you have any questions for me about real estate, feel free to reach out to me.
 I look forward to hearing from you soon.<br>&nbsp;